We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Murky Water or Metallic Odor

-If you pour a glass of water and it looks murky or cloudy and has a metallic odor, it might be time for a new water heater.
+If you pour a glass of water and it looks murky and has a metallic odor, it might be time for a new water heater.

 According to David Leroy Plumbing, the minerals and rust that build up in the tank eventually make their way into your pipes and out your faucets and taps.
 This could be caused by mineral build-up inside your pipes, but in most cases, it’s a sign that the water heater has serious corrosion and needs to be replaced.